activeloopai/deeplake/docs/source/storage/tutorials.md

 ```

 ## Tips on using Hub arrays
-When you want to get numpy array from Hub array just add the slicing.
+When you want to get numpy array from hub_v1 array just add the slicing.

 ```python
 bigarray = datahub.open('your_array_name')